-We will pay the policyholder a cash benefit of £150 for each of the policyholder's children born after the start date of this policy.
+We will pay the member a cash benefit of ± 150 for each of the member's children born after the start date of this policy.

-The policyholder must have had this cover for at least 10 months before the child is born.
+The member must have had this cover for at least 10 months before the child is born.